phywand/thinkingPhysics/source files to repurpose/pml stash/ESLarchive/ESLP01.md

 EEFMemoryLink{Draw on previous experience of representing circuits.}

-EEFFeedbackLink{Share the purposes of drawing circuits in the way that you choose as a framework to provide feedback on both prior representations used by the students, and on ways of thinking encouraged by the representations.}
+EEFplaceFeedbackLink{Share the purposes of drawing circuits in the way that you choose as a framework to provide feedback on both prior representations used by the students, and on ways of thinking encouraged by the representations.}

-EEFToolkitFeedbackLink{}
+EEFToolkitplaceFeedbackLink{}

 StepHeader{Teacher's thinking}